IfGF-UUlm/rapture-AIServer/README.md

 The server was designed to run on high-end retail hardware (e.g., 1 NVIDIA RTX A6000 GPU).
 It can do extractive and abstractive summarization, paraphrasing and academic writing.
 It is accessed via a browser.

 ## Install
 rapture-AIServer can only be installed on a Linux system and requires *conda* for package, dependency and environment management.
+At least 40 GB of VRAM are required for running the server.
 For a quick installation, clone the repository and run the install-script

 `git clone https://github.com/IfGF-UUlm/rapture-AIServer.git`